IBM/build-deploy-cloud-native-application-using-cp4a/WIKI.md

 # Long title

-Develop a Cloud-Native weather application in Java using Codewind and deploy, using CI/CD Tekton pipelines, to Openshift cluster of IBM Cloud Pak for Applications
+Develop a Cloud-Native weather application in Java using Codewind and deploy using CI/CD Tekton pipelines

 # Author